HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medicationrequest-intro.md

    *  Although both are marked as must support, the server system is not required to support both a boolean and a reference, but **SHALL** support at least one of these elements.
    *  The client application **SHALL** support both elements.
 * Source EHR identifiers **SHOULD** be included to support deduplication across MedicationRequest resources.
 Exposing the EHR identifiers helps client applications identify duplicates.
-* Servers **SHALL** follow the [Medication List Guidance] and return all `active` Medications as MedicationRequest.
+* Servers **SHALL** follow the guidance in the [Medication List] page  and return all `active` Medications as MedicationRequest.
 It is always best practice to confirm this list with the Patient or Caregiver.

 {% include link-list.md %}